Call for Proposals

 For those wishing to submit single paper proposals, an outline of 1000

 words should be deposited in the conference dropbox.
-The Administrator will acknowledge receipt within 48 hours.
+The closing date for submissionhas been extended until the 29th February, 2016.
 The outline should iinclude a discussion of how the

 paper relates to the conference theme and to one or more of the keynote